zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 {% endtab %}
 {% endtabs %}

-ZenML Model and Model Versions are some of the most powerful features in ZenML.
+ZenML Model and versions are some of the most powerful features in ZenML.
 To understand them in a deeper way, read the [dedicated Model Management](../advanced-guide/data-management/model-management.md). guide.

 <!-- For scarf -->